 I say “mostly right” because the only brand of tuna I buy is Kirkland Signature Solid White Albacore Tuna, which continues to come packed in 7-ounce cans, available at Costco warehouse clubs and also online for non-members,.
-That works out to about $2.75 per can—the best canned tuna I know of as measured in both quality and value.
+Can—the best canned tuna I know of as measured in both quality and value.

 Q: I so messed up.
 I spilled a bottle of Wite-Out on my wood dining table.
 It’s not the finest table in the world, but still, I’m heartsick because low-quality or not I love the style.
 Ann-Marie

 A: There are two products that will remove the Wite-Out from finished wood or other surfaces.
 You may even have one or both in your garage.
-WD-40 or Goo Gone, about $8 each, will work well.
+WD-40 or Goo Gone, will work well.
 Both are available online or at your local home improvement store, in the paint aisle.

 Just spray either product on the Wite-Out spill and allow it sit for a few minutes until it begins to soften.
 Then gently scrape it off with a blunt object like a plastic knife edge.
 That should do it!

 Q: Is there a way to remove baked on grease on my favorite baking sheet pan?
 Love your column for all its great inexpensive ideas.
 Maggie